Abu-Waqaas/FIFA-WORLD-CUP-1930-2018/README.md

 5. Stadium with Highest Average Attendance
 6. Which countries had won the world cup?
 7. Number of goals per country
-8. Match outcome by home and away
+8. Matches outcome by home and away
 9. All time highest Goal scorer
 10. Total number of Goals scored in the world cup from 1930 - 2018
 11. Number of qualified teams per year